Windows Server Backup: There is not enough space on the disk

 or delete shadows oldest => To delete the oldest shadow on a target volume.

-Choose the proper way to remove snapshots or backups to free up more space.
+Choose the proper way to remove snapshots or backups to free up space.
 After that, you should have enough space to create backups.
-The next time backup disk is full, you can repeat these operations to free up more space on the backup disk.
-If you want to save this trouble of removing backups manually forever, you can use another backup program.
+The next time when backup disk is full, you can repeat these operations to free up more space on the disk.
+If you want to save the trouble of removing backups manually forever, you can try another backup tool with customizable retention policy.

 If you are not content with the performance of WSB, you can try dedicated Windows Server backup software, AOMEI Backupper Server.
 Its Disk Space Management can help delete the previous backups no matter how many versions of backup you have created.
 You will never meet the Server backup not enough space on the disk error.

-In addition, compared to WSB can only set one daily backup schedule, it allows you to create multiple daily/weekly/monthly backup schedules to protect your system, important files, disk or partition.
-Besides full backups, you can also create incremental/differential backups.
+In addition, compared to WSB can only set one daily backup schedule, it allows you to create multiple schedules (daily/weekly/monthly/event triggers/USB plug in) to auto protect your system, important files, disk or partition.
+Besides full backups, you can also create incremental or differential backups to backup only changed data.

-- A system backup or disk backup created with AOMEI Backupper can be restored to dissimilar hardware computer besides the original computer.
+- A system backup or disk backup created with AOMEI Backupper can be restored to dissimilar hardware computer besides the original computer, just tick Universal Restore at restoration.

 - To protect unlimited PCs and servers within your company, you may choose AOMEI Backupper Technician Plus.
 It offers unlimited billable technical services to clients.
 It also enables you to copy installation directory for portable version creation.

-To make it clear to create a schedule backup task and set up the retention policy for your Windows server backups to prevent no enough space on the disk, refer to the following instructions:
+To create a schedule backup task and set up the retention policy for your Windows server backups to prevent no enough space on the disk, follow the instructions below:

 Daily/Weekly/Monthly: Once setting up, the backup task will running at a specific time, or daily, weekly, monthly to avoid backing up the same content manually.